Big Green Egg Grills:

 True, Grilled Flavor

-Charcoal grills come in a variety of sizes, making some models small and portable enough for tailgating, boating, or an afternoon picnic in the park.
-If you’re looking for a portable grill, charcoal grills may be an option worth investing in.
+Charcoal grills come in various sizes, making some models small and portable enough for tailgating, boating, or an afternoon picnic in the park.
+If you’re looking for a portable grill, one of the smaller Big Green Eggs may be an option worth investing in.

 High Cooking Temperatures

-With enough experience and patience, you can stoke the coals of your charcoal grill up to 700 degrees Fahrenheit, perfect for searing a great steak.
+With enough experience and patience, you can stoke the coals on a Big Green Egg to get the grill temperature up to 700 degrees Fahrenheit, perfect for searing a great steak.

 Standard Charcoal Grills:

 After you light the charcoal and get the coals hot, it can be challenging to control the heat.
-You have to raise the cooking surface or open a series of air vents.
+You may have to raise the cooking surface or open a series of air vents.
+Charcoal may also burn unevenly, which can be an issue if you want to cook a lot of food at once.
+Some charcoal grills begin to cool after about 45 minutes, and you must add more fuel to bring them back up to temperature.

 Charcoal grills can be messy to clean, producing a wealth of ash, as well as grease spatters with every use.
-Charcoal ash can also blow around, creating a mess on your deck or patio.
+Charcoal ash can also blow around, creating a mess on your deck or patio, if you aren’t careful or if the grill has a design that makes cleaning it efficiently quite difficult.